-We love Chocolate Chip Cookie recipes including my favorite one, Caramel Chocolate Chip Cookies and these Cowboy Cookies are a dark horse favorite that won our Christmas Cookie Exchange competition last year along with the always famous Gingerbread Cookies.
+We love Cookie Recipes including this fan favorite, Caramel Chocolate Chip Cookies, and these Cowboy Cookies are a dark horse favorite that have won Christmas Cookie Exchange competitions along with the always famous Gingerbread Cookies.

-Cowboy Cookies are like a kitchen sink Chocolate Chip Cookie meets Oatmeal Cookie with lots of mix-ins or like a Monster Cookie without the peanut butter and m&ms. They have added coconut which adds a delicious chewy texture (the brown sugar in this recipe also adds a delicious brown sugar quality to the cookies too).
+Cowboy Cookies are like a kitchen sink Chocolate Chip Cookie meets Oatmeal Cookie with lots of mix-ins, or like a Monster Cookie without the peanut butter and M&Ms. They have coconut which adds a delicious chewy texture, and the brown sugar in this recipe adds a delicious brown sugar quality to the cookies too.
 The pecans add a crunch which makes them both chewy and crunchy like your favorite bakery cookies.

 - Use a good silicone mat.
-This prevents excess browning on the bottom of your cookies AND means you don’t have to worry about them sticking since we have caramel in these cookies.
+This prevents excess browning on the bottom of your cookies AND means you don’t have to worry about them sticking.

 - Preheat your oven well ahead of time and check the temperature with an oven thermometer.